zmeel/Synoloy-cardano-sl/README.md

 npm run hot-start
 </pre>

-If you succeed in building the node and would like to test the Daedalus wallet you can send me some ADA on this address:
+If you succeed in building the node and would like to test the Daedalus wallet you can send me some ADA on this address:DdzFFzCqrht9ZXsGFpW1EDApRjFYih8VfHnyUs7y7nDxMytE3h63KTRkoQSUUb2sV6pdVqqyV1LFAF436S3Qrw7TtmiVoP2KQid83n2r

 ## License
 Cardano SL is released under the terms of the [MIT license](https://opensource.org/licenses/MIT).
 Please see [LICENSE](https://github.com/input-output-hk/cardano-sl/blob/master/LICENSE) for more information.